google/fhir-data-pipes/doc/docs/tutorials/postgres_example.md

 +-----------+
 ```

-Doing the same for observations:
+Let's do the same for observations:
 ```sql
 SELECT COUNT(0) FROM observation_flat;
 ```